 Yes, I spent time improving their diet, but the peace of mind I have is priceless.
 The results of my journey are also scientific in that my horses daily intake exceeded what was considered the optimum/appropriate amount of forage and yet they maintained a healthy body weight.

 In addition, the only vet bills I've had are yearly dental visits and an occasional chiropractic adjustment.
 I am not insinuating in any way that free choice forage will prevent or cure any and all sicknesses or diseases.
-Certainly, minimizing stress factors enables the immune system to function more effectively.
+Certainly, minimizing stress factors and addressing diet enables the immune system to function more effectively.
 I do know my horses are happier and healthier regardless and I'm no longer a POF.
 It only took me 42 years to get there!

 What You Need to Know About Equine Stomach Acid retrieved from:

 All Wound Up: Is Your Horse ‘Stressed Out’? retrieved from: